 Finding the right hearing aid or realising the necessity for one is not always easy.
 According to the National Institute of Deafness and Other Communication Disorders, one out of every fifth person who needs a hearing aid actually uses one.
 This means that more awareness is needed to pinpoint the advantages and possibilities of different hearing aids.

 There are various types of hearing aids.
-The three main styles are behind the ear (BTE)
+The three main styles are behind the ear (BTE), in the ear (ITE) and in the canal (ITC).

 Most in the ear hearing aids are custom made to fit the individual ear and could be visible when there is a face-to-face interaction.
 Use by children is not common as with growth, the aid will become too small and would need to be replaced and that could become an expensive process.
 One of the problems with in the ear hearing aids may come from earwax and moisture finding its way into the aid that could be detrimental to the device, so one should be careful and clean it regularly.